-- 1) If only the compressors of the front and rear A/C's are to be controlled, connections are typically made to the low voltage compressor control wires of the air conditioners.
+1) If only the compressors of the front and rear A/C's are to be controlled, connections are typically made to the low voltage compressor control wires of the air conditioners.
 The normally closed contacts are wired in "series" with the compressor control lead.
-This means that the compressor control wire is cut and the two ends are wired to the Common and the Normally Closed contacts of Relay 5, or 6.
-In this way, the EMS can interrupt the operation of the compressor, just as the thermostat does. - 2) If both the compressors and fans of the front and rear A/C's are to be controlled, connections are typically made to the low voltage thermostat control wires of the air conditioners.
+This means that the compressor control wire is cut and the two ends are wired to the Common and the Normally Closed contacts of Relay 5 or 6.
+In this way, the EMS can interrupt the operation of the compressor, just as the thermostat does.

+2) If both the compressors and fans of the front and rear A/C's are to be controlled, connections are typically made to the low voltage thermostat control wires of the air conditioners.
 The normally closed contacts are wired in "series" with each thermostat control lead.
 This means that the thermostat control wire is cut and the two ends are wired to the Common and the Normally Closed contacts of Relay 5 or 6.
-In this way, the EMS can interrupt the operation of the compressor and fans, just as the thermostat does. - 3) If the compressor and fan for one of the A/C systems are to be controlled individually, connections are typically made to the individual low voltage thermostat control wires for the fan and compressor of the air conditioner.
+In this way, the EMS can interrupt the operation of the compressor and fans, just as the thermostat does.

+3) If the compressor and fan for one of the A/C systems are to be controlled individually, connections are typically made to the individual low voltage thermostat control wires for the fan and compressor of the air conditioner.
 The Relay 6 connections are typically made to the low voltage compressor control wires of the air conditioner to control the compressor.
-The Normally Closed contacts are wired in "series" with the compressor control lead.
+The normally closed contacts are wired in "series" with the compressor control lead.
 This means that the low voltage compressor control wire is cut and the two ends are wired to the Common and the Normally Closed contacts on Relay 6.
 The Relay 5 connections are typically made to the low voltage thermostat control wires of the air conditioner to control the fan.
-The Normally Closed contacts are wired in "series" with the thermostat control lead.
+The normally closed contacts are wired in "series" with the thermostat control lead.
+This means that the low voltage thermostat control wire is cut and the two ends are wired to the Common and the Normally Closed contacts on Relay 6.
+The Relay 5 connections are typically made to the low voltage thermostat control wires of the air conditioner to control the fan.
+The normally closed contacts are wired in "series" with the thermostat control lead.
 This means that the low voltage thermostat control wire is cut and the two ends are wired to the Common and the Normally Closed contacts on Relay 5.
 In this way, the EMS can interrupt the operation of the fan, just as the thermostat does.

-Finally, on the Control Module, there is a small 2-pin plug, labeled J1, which is only used for the High Pot Test on the system.
+Finally, on the Control Module, there is a small 2 pin plug labeled J1 which is only used for the High Pot Test on the system.
 When the two pins are shorted together, the EMS will operate without the presence of 120 VAC.

 Now the EMS should be moved into the mounting hole, being careful not pinch any of the wires.
-It should be screwed in place using four #8, round head screws into the 4 holes in the side flanges.
+It should be screwed in place using four # 8, round head screws into the 4 holes in the side flanges.
 The front cover should be secured into place with the 6 screws provided in the holes in the top and bottom flanges.